bjoyce3/UA_HPC_University_Metrics_Dashboard/README.md

   - Cleanup of data is scripted

-# How to Run This Project
+# How to Setup This Project From Scratch
-- Exosphere
+1. Exosphere
-- Setup on Ubuntu 18.04 cloud computer
+2. Setup on Ubuntu 18.04 cloud computer
     - `tmux`
     - `wget` and `tmux` were already installed
     - Setting up Redash using the Redash Docker image `wget https://raw.githubusercontent.com/getredash/redash/master/setup/setup.sh`